Step by step instructions for your agency on how to use the All-of-Government (AoG) talent acquisition services contract.

 Check that the contractors are not engaged in another project that could limit their ability to deliver the tasks set out in the service order.

-Make sure that the scope of services is clearly stated to avoid confusion.
+Make sure the scope of services is clearly stated to avoid confusion.
 Include:

 Your provider will complete the service as outlined in the TSO.
-Make sure you refer to the checklist for mandatory deliverables in the master service agreement.
+The master services agreement has a checklist for mandatory deliverables, so make sure you’re familiar with this.

 Confirm the provider has received the candidate’s consent before applying for a role on their behalf.
 Verbal approvals do not count as consent.
-It must be written and documented appropriately or can result in the loss of payment for the provider.
+It must be written and documented appropriately.
+If this is not done, it means the provider is not meeting their obligations.

 End of process